Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Abstract

 \section{Abstract}

-We present a temperature and doping dependent resonant inelastic X-ray scattering experiment at the V L$_{2,3}$ and O K edges in La$_{1-x}$Sr$_x$VO$_3$ for x=0 and x=0.1.
+We present a temperature and doping dependent resonant inelastic X-ray scattering experiment at the V L$_{2,3}$ and O K edges in La$_{1-x}$Sr$_x$VO$_3$ thin films with $x$=0 and $x$=0.1.
 This material is a canonical example of a compound that exhibits a filling control metal-insulator transition and undergoes orbital ordering and antiferromagnetic transitions at low temperature.
 Temperature dependent measurements at the V L$_{3}$ edge reveal an intra-t$_{2g}$ excitation that blueshifts by 40 meV from room temperature to 30 K at a rate that differs between the para- and antiferromagnetic phases.
 The lineshape can be partially explained by a purely local model using crystal field theory calculations.
-At $x=0.1$ the doping is shown to affect the local electronic structure primarily on the O sites, which is in disagreement with a simple Mott-Hubbard picture.
-We reveal the presence of phonon overtone features at the O K edge, which evidences that the low energy part of the spectrum is dominated by phonon response.
+In the lightly doped regime, at $x=0.1$, the doping is shown to affect the local electronic structure primarily on the O sites, which is in disagreement with a simple Mott-Hubbard picture.
+Furthermore, we reveal the presence of phonon overtone features at the O K edge, which evidences that the low energy part of the spectrum is dominated by phonon response.